pmlogger_daily(1) — Linux manual page

 file to be inspected at a later time, even if several

-pmlogger_daily executions have been launched in the
+pmlogger_daily executions have been launched in the interim.

-under the $PCP_USER account ``pcp'',
+$PCP_USER account ``pcp'', $PCP_ARCHIVE_DIR/SaveLogs

-$PCP_ARCHIVE_DIR/SaveLogs typically needs to be owned by
+typically needs to be owned by the user ``pcp''.

 $PCP_ARCHIVE_DIR/<hostname>/SaveLogs